crossplane/crossplane/design/one-pager-merge-jets-proposal.md

 ## Goals

-We have the following goals for _the big three_ providers:
+We have the following goals for providers:

 * The cloud vendors should maintain their Crossplane provider.
 * The users should have the ability to provision all of their infrastructure